ringa-js/ringa/docs/docs/architecture/iocFPAndRinga.md

 So, if I want to just *update a single label on the DOM*, I have to:

 * Call an action handler with a payload for the change (reducer)
-* Make a clone of my entire state
+* Make a clone of my entire state (might not be too expensive if we are copying by reference)
 * Change the one value
 * Lock my state by making every value immutable
 * Recall a comparison function on every single component in my GUI tree to find the one DOM node that needs changing